konstantinosanagn/campaign-saas/README.md

 ### Node.js Version Issues

-If you see an error like "Node.js version 20.0.0 or higher is required" during `yarn install`:
+If you see an error like "Node.js version 20.0.0 or higher is required" during `npm install`:

 1. **Check your current Node.js version:**
    ```bash